ajiyamoiz/ORB_SLAM3_Ubuntu20.04/README.md

   ```

 ### Running Stereo Node
 For a stereo input from topic `/camera/left/image_raw` and `/camera/right/image_raw` run node ORB_SLAM3/Stereo.
 You will need to provide the vocabulary file and a settings file.
-For Pinhole camera model, if you **provide rectification matrices** (see Examples/Stereo/EuRoC.yaml example), the node will recitify the images online, **otherwise images must be pre-rectified**.
+For Pinhole camera model, if you **provide rectification matrices** (see Examples/Stereo/EuRoC.yaml example), the node will rectify the images online, **otherwise images must be pre-rectified**.
 For FishEye camera model, rectification is not required since system works with original images:

   ```
   rosrun ORB_SLAM3 Stereo PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE ONLINE_RECTIFICATION
   ```

 ### Running Stereo-Inertial Node
 For a stereo input from topics `/camera/left/image_raw` and `/camera/right/image_raw`, and an inertial input from topic `/imu`, run node ORB_SLAM3/Stereo_Inertial.
-You will need to provide the vocabulary file and a settings file, including rectification matrices if required in a similar way to Stereo case:
+You will need to provide the vocabulary file and a settings file, including rectification matrices if required in a similar way to the Stereo case:

   ```
   rosrun ORB_SLAM3 Stereo_Inertial PATH_TO_VOCABULARY PATH_TO_SETTINGS_FILE ONLINE_RECTIFICATION [EQUALIZATION]